McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day1_Tuesday_May_9th/1_Introduction/README.md

 This is an introductory lecture on  [McXtrace](http://www.mcxtrace.org).
 We present how Monte-Carlo ray-tracing works, how  [McXtrace](http://www.mcxtrace.org) has been designed, the notions of *components* and *instruments*, and actually how to get help.

+## McXtrace project

+McXtrace derives from [McXtrace](http://www.mcxtrace.org).
+The  [McXtrace](http://www.mcxtrace.org) software has been derived in 2009 from the sister project [McStas](http://www.mcstas.org) for neutron ray-trace (which dates from 1998).
+It shares the same core infrastructure: the way to write beam-line descriptions, the way to write components (parts used in beam-lines), the "grammar"

+The way it works, in the user perspective, is:

+1. Describe your beamline in the McXtrace language (In a text file)
+2. Automatically convert beamline into ANSI c
+3. Compile
+4. Run and Plot results

+What it does is describe a photon particle as a vector (r,k,φ,t,p,E) with:

+- r - spatial coordinates
+- k - wave vector
+- φ - phase
+- t - time
+- p – photon weight
+- E - Electrical field / polarisation

+and change these parameters along components during the propagation through a beam-line model.

 ## Introduction to Monte-Carlo techniques

 The  [McXtrace](http://www.mcxtrace.org) software is a ray-tracing Monte-Carlo code, that is it traces rays (photons) and involves random numbers in their generation and/or interaction with matter and beam-line parts.

+The Monte-carlo technique was created by John v.
+Neumann, Stanislav Ulam and Nicholas Metropolis for the Manhattan project.

 The Monte-Carlo technique consists in sampling randomly a phase-space (the space of variables that describe a system), and compute integrated quantities (macroscopic observable).